ministryofjustice/hmpps-spring-boot-sqs/README.md

 # hmpps-spring-boot-sqs

-A helper library providing utilities for using `amazon-sqs-java-messaging-lib`
+A Spring Boot starter library providing utilities for using Amazon SQS/SNS.
+The library is very opinionated towards usage within HMPPS, e.g. we assume that there each queue has its own secrets rather than sharing access between queues.

 ## :construction: THIS IS A WORK IN PROGRESS :construction: